 Lithium Nickel Manganese Cobalt Oxide (NCM) Batteries: Flexibility first

-NCM batteries can be smaller, lighter, and work just fine in temperatures as low as -20°C. They’re the default pick for most portable solar generators as they are easy to carry around, throw in your trunk for camping, or move around the house.
-EcoFlow’s DELTA series uses lithium (with the exception of the Delta Pro, which uses LFP).
-The downside of LFP is that lower cycle life of around 800 cycles before degradation to 80% capacity.
-That won’t be as big a factor if you’re only using yours for trips.
+NCM batteries can be smaller, lighter, and work just fine in temperatures as low as -20°C. They’re the default pick for most portable solar generators as they are easy to carry, throw in your trunk for camping, or move around the house.
+EcoFlow’s River 2 series is all NCM batteries, as is the DELTA series, excluding the Pro variation.
+The downside here is the lower cycle life of around 800 cycles before degradation to 80% capacity.
+That won’t be as significant a factor if you’re only using yours for trips.